goldjunge91/ATP_Labor2/Laborversuch_3/CODE/Laborausarbeitung_Versuch3_Gesamtsystem.md

     (* T3: Werkstueck ansaugen *)
 //	IF (S2 AND NOT S3 AND Transportarm_am_Lager AND Ausschieber_Eingefahren) THEN
-    IF (S2 AND Transportarm_am_Lager AND Ausschieber_Eingefahren AND NOT S3 AND NOT Ausschieber_Ausgefahren) THEN
+    IF (S2 AND Ausschieber_Eingefahren AND NOT S3 AND NOT Ausschieber_Ausgefahren) THEN
         S2 := FALSE;
         S3 := TRUE;
     END_IF;